 - Chihuly Glass exhibit

 Entitled “Fiori di Como” this colorful glass ceiling sculpture is impressive enough to make an effort to see it.
-Master glassblower Dale Chihuly created more than 2,000 pieces to complete this lobby project.
+Master glassblower Dale Chihuly created over 2,000 pieces to complete this lobby project.
 (If you love his work as much as I do, don’t miss the Chihuly Museum in Seattle)

 At other hotels …